amennwosu/amennwosu/README.md

 - 👋 Hi, I’m @amennwosu
 - 👀 I’m interested in data analysis and visualisation for health services and systems research, and their utilisation in new apps and systems design.
 - 🌱 I’m currently learning machine learning and model-based approaches to health data research.
-- 💞️ I’m looking to collaborate on modelling and digital health approaches for improved global health decision-making.
+- 💞️ I’m looking to collaborate on modelling and digital health approaches for improved decision-making.
-- 📫 How to reach me on LinkedIn www.linkedin.com/in/amennwosu
+- 📫 You can reach me on LinkedIn www.linkedin.com/in/amennwosu

 <!---
 amennwosu/amennwosu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.